User Needs

 What's the difference between user needs, wants and expectations?

 User needs refer to the essential requirements users must have met to achieve their goals effectively within a digital product.
-Wants, on the other hand, are the features or experiences users would like to have but are not essential for the core functionality.
-Expectations are the preconceived standards or levels of performance users believe the product will deliver.
-Past experiences or market standards often influence these.
-It’s crucial for designers to understand the distinction between these concepts so they can prioritize features and create products that not only meet fundamental requirements but also exceed users' expectations and include desirable elements when possible.
+Wants—though—are the features or experiences users would like to have but aren’t essential for the core functionality.
+Expectations are the preconceived standards or levels of performance that users believe the product’s going to deliver.
+Past experiences or market standards are things that often influence these.
+It’s crucial for designers to really understand the distinction between these concepts so they can prioritize features and create products that don’t just meet fundamental requirements but exceed users' expectations and include desirable elements when possible, too.
 Of course, accessibility requirements form a fundamental level of expectations for a design to have.

 Take our course Emotional Design—How to Make Products People Will Love for essential and in-depth insights into how to design products that users will truly enjoy.